 ENVIRONMENT al: velop a transportation system that minimizes environmental impacts and preserves or enhances natural resources, ter quality. air quality and 1 Objective: Incorporate sustainability and resiliency into the planning process by prioritizing projects that reduce emissions.
-2 Objective: Prioritize projects that incorporate design elements to reduce and mitigate environmental impacts on the transportation network.
-Pei formance Measures: Federal: Cumulative Reductions- Particulate Matter (PM 2.5) ~ Cumulative Reductions-Particulate Matter (PM 10) ~ Cumulative Reductions-Nitrogen Dioxide (NOx) ~ Cumulative Reductions-Carbon Monoxide (CO) ~ Cumulative Reductions-Volatile Organic Compound (VOC) ' SAFETY & SECURITY 60 Im 1 al: prove the safety and security of the transportation system for all users.
-Objective: Prioritize projects that reduce serious injuries and fatalities to ensure safe and secure transportation networks for all users.
-2 Objective: Maintain and monitor transportation infrastructure conditions to preserve regional transportation networks.
-3 Objective: Maintain a state of good repair for transit and paratransit vehicles and facilities to ensure a safe and secure transi t system.
-Number of fatalities ~ Fatality rate per 100 million VMT ~ Number of serious injuries ~ Serious injury rate per 100 million VMT ~ Number of non-motorized fatalities and serious injuries ~ % of pavement on the interstate system in good condition ~ % of pavement on the interstate system in poor condition ~ % of pavement on the non-interstate NHS system in good condition ~ % of pavement on the non-interstate NHS system in poor condition ~ % of NHS system bridge deck area in good condition ~ % of NHS system bridge deck area in poor condition ~ % of revenue vehicles that have met or exceeded their Useful Life Benchmark (ULB) ~ % of non-revenue vehicles that have met or exceeded their Useful Life Benchmark (ULB) ~ % of facilities with a condition rating below 3.0 on FTA's Transit Economic Requirements Model (TERM) Scale ~
+2 2 Objective: Prioritize projects that incorporate design elements to reduce and mitigate environmental impacts on the transportation netwo Performance Measures: Federal: Cumulative Reductions- Particulate Matter (PM 2.5) ~ Cumulative Reductions-Particulate Matter (PM 10) ~ Cumulative Reductions-Nitrogen Dioxide (NOx) ~ Cumulative Reductions-Carbon Monoxide (CO) ~ Cumulative Reductions-Volatile Organic Compound (VOC) ~ SAFETY & SECURITY Im 1 Improve the safety and security of the transportation system for all users.
+Improve the safety and security of the transportation system for all users.
+Improve the safety and secure transportation networks for all users.
+2 2 Objective: Maintain and monitor transportation infrastructure conditions to preserve regional transportation networks.
+3 Objective: Maintain a state of good repair for transit and paratransit vehicles and facilities to ensure a safe and secure transit system.
+Number of fatalities ~ Fatality rate per 100 million VMT ~ Number of serious injuries ~ Serious injury rate per 100 million VMT ~ Number of non-motorized fatalities and serious injuries ~ % of pavement on the interstate system in good condition ~ % of pavement on the interstate system in poor condition ~ % of pavement on the non-interstate NHS system in good condition ~ % of pavement on the non-interstate NHS system in poor condition ~ % of NHS system bridge deck area in good condition ~ % of NHS system bridge deck area in poor condition ~ % of revenue vehicles that have met or exceeded their Useful Life Benchmark (ULB) ~ % of non-revenue vehicles that have met or exceeded their Useful Life Benchmark (ULB) ~